jurek-a/aai2025-refs/README.md

 1. Schaum - probability review
    - Some worked out exercises videos are in an iOS or Android app from the publishers [schaums.com](https://www.mheducation.com/highered/campaigns/schaums-outlines.html) - the book is under Mathematics section, the videos of 2-3 worked exercies per chapter for c 1-7, then 1 per 8-10, but none for 11
-   - Chapter 11 is a good summary of Bayesian methods, and nice if you like reading the book from the end - I found this one useful
+   - Chapter 11 is a summary of Bayesian methods
-   - This book contains basic probability and statistics material.
-It is good as a reference and knowledge refresher.
-Lots of exercises - but there is no literature / references section - again - basic material in a concise form as a foundation, don't expect answers to "why" questions - it is 100 years of stats theory foundametals summarized on 400 pages
+   - Basic probability and statistics summary in a concise form, don't expect answers to the "why" questions - it is 100 years of stats theory foundametals summarized on 400 pages.
+Good as a reference.
+Lots of exercises, but there is no literature / references section.

 2. Murphy - PML
-   - pdf downloadable
+   - downloadable book pdf
      - the 2012 version (matlab) - [pml 2012 on EBook Central - with lib login](https://ebookcentral.proquest.com/lib/cranfield/detail.action?docID=3339490)
      - the 2025 version (python) - [pml-book](https://probml.github.io/pml-book/book1.html)
    - code in Matlab - the 2012 edition -- [PMTK](https://github.com/probml/pmtk3)